-10.2 Participating Clubs may, with the agreement of their opponents, rearrange any of their league matches provided the Organiser is notified by 31st August 2021 and has no objection to the re-arranged date.
-Teams are only permitted to arrange a match after 31st August 2021 if the new date is before the scheduled date unless the arrangement is as a result of the game being postponed or abandoned due to unplayable pitches
+10.2 Participating Clubs may, with the agreement of their opponents, rearrange any of their league matches provided the Organiser is notified by 8th September 2022 and has no objection to the re-arranged date.
+Teams are only permitted to arrange a match after 8th September 2022 if the new date is before the scheduled date unless the arrangement is as a result of the game being postponed or abandoned due to unplayable pitches.

 10.3 In the event of a dispute between Clubs as to when a match should be played the match shall be played on the date originally specified by the Organiser, or any other reasonable date that the Organiser deems suitable.